VHP4Safety/O-QT-OECD-QSAR-Toolbox-AI-assistant/CONTRIBUTING.md

-# Contributing to QSAR Toolbox Assistant
+# Contributing to O'QT: The OECD QSAR Toolbox AI Assistant

-Thank you for considering contributing to QSAR Toolbox Assistant!
+Thank you for considering contributing to O'QT: The OECD QSAR Toolbox AI Assistant!
 This document provides guidelines and instructions for contributing.

 ## Ways to Contribute